Barakahبركة

 Daily Sunnah

-Morning + evening adhkar, Surah al-Kahf reminder on Friday, Surah al-Mulk before sleep, the three Quls, Ayat al-Kursi.
+Morning and evening adhkar, Surah al-Kahf reminder on Friday, Surah al-Mulk before sleep, the three Quls, Ayat al-Kursi.

 Halal scanner

-Scan a barcode, get the verdict + the why.
+Scan a barcode, get the verdict and the why.
 Community-voted, certifier-aware, country-tagged.
 No mystery.

 The community

 Prayer requests, reflections, gratitude.
 Opt-in, moderated, no engagement tricks.
-Just brothers and sisters helping each other.
+Brothers and sisters helping each other.

 What I will not do.

 • ·No ads.
 Not banner, not interstitial, not native, not affiliate.
-Selling your attention while you read Quran is haram in spirit even where it's halal in technicality.
+Selling your attention while you read Quran is haram in spirit even where it is halal in technicality.

 • ·No fatwa.
-The AI assistant cites Quran + authentic hadith and points you to where scholars discuss; it never issues a ruling.
+The AI assistant cites Quran and authentic hadith and points you to where scholars discuss; it never issues a ruling.
 For your specific situation, ask a qualified scholar.

 Where the content comes from.